 The issue some of our clients find with cortisone injections is that people get a false sense that their injury is healed because they are not experiencing the pain they once did.
 Often, these clients engage in activities their doctor specifically told them not to do because they "no longer feel pain".
 Once the effects of the cortisone wear off in a few days or a week, people often find they have done more damage to their hip.
 This of course, results in a prolonged recovery.

 Merely masking the pain is not a solution; it is just a temporary fix.
 Cortisone does not provide a permanent contribution to any stage of healing.

-While we tout the benefits of physical therapy and believe it to be an integral recovery tool for most sufferers of hip injuries, the problem is that people only attend sessions a few times a week.
+While we tout the benefits of PT and believe it to be an integral recovery tool for most sufferers of hip injuries, the problem is that people only attend sessions a few times a week.